trade-tariff/trade-tariff-backend/docs/green-lanes.md

 The categorisation itself is derived from the measures applied to a Goods Nomenclature.
 To categorise we need to match particular measures with the relevant Windsor Framework Theme.

-We have a join model - `CategoryAssessment` which matches particular measures on `measure_type_id`, `measure_generating_regulation_id` and `measure_generating_regulation_role`.
-This model the in turn points to the relevant `Theme` record which provides the category
+The `CategoryAssessment` join model matches particular measures on `measure_type_id`, `measure_generating_regulation_id` and `measure_generating_regulation_role`.
+The `CategoryAssessment` model the in turn points to the relevant `Theme` record which provides the category

-This means there may potentially be multiple CategoryAssessments which apply to a particular GoodsNomenclature, and so multiple Themes with different Categories.
+This means there maybe multiple CategoryAssessments which apply to a particular GoodsNomenclature, and so multiple Themes with different Categories.

 ```mermaid
 graph LR